-Daily attendance will not be taken but is strongly encouraged.
-A missed exam will be scored as zero, no exceptions.
+- Community Health Facemasks will be required for the duration of the course.
+If a student is experiencing COVID-19 symptoms or symptoms of illness, they should not come to class, report to Health Services and get a COVID test.
+Students who miss an exam as a result of a positive COVID test will receive a make-up exam.
+Online lectures may be required in unusual circumstances or if the University shifts to remote instruction. - Policies & Grading Daily attendance will not be taken but is strongly encouraged.
+A missed exam will be scored as zero.
 Graded work should be that of the student only; cheating and plagiarism will result in a zero on any given assignment and possible referral to the Dean and a failing grade in the course.
 Students are expected to follow the University policy of ACADEMIC HONESTY and all other University policies.
-Student grades will be based on 3 in-class exams (100 pts each), a final exam (100 pts) and a research proposal (100 pts).
+Student grades will be based on 3 in-class exams (100 pts each) and a final exam (100 pts).
 The lowest score will automatically be dropped.
-Final grades will be determined by: >86% A, >75% B, >65% C, >55% D. Students have 2 school days to contest the grade on any evaluation from when the evaluation is made available in class.
+Course grades will be determined a scale no stricter than: >90% A, >80% B, >70% C, >60% D. Students have 2 school days to contest the grade on any evaluation from when the evaluation is made available in class.

-Due Dates

-Exam 1 2/21/19; Exam 2 3/21/19; Proposal 4/4/19; Exam 3 4/25/19; Final 5/2/19 8 am-11 am.
+Due Dates Exam 1 2/23/23; Exam 2 3/23/23; Exam 3 4/25/23; Final 5/4/23 8-10 am